detrout/mex_gene_archive/docs/specification.rst

 To improve reproducibility the file time stamps for all of the files included in the archive are set to the UNIX time stamp 0, which is 1970-01-01 at 00:00 UTC.

+All the sc/snRNA-seq quantifiers that I investigated, STARsolo, Kallisto, and Alevin were able to generate matrix market files, for the ENCODE project we used STARsolo, so the existing archive files are using STARsolo's file names, however it should be straight-forward to archive the output of other programs.

 Specification for a mex_gene_archive generated with STARsolo
 ------------------------------------------------------------

-The ${path} varies as it is the path the aligner used when writing out the matrix market exchange file.
+The ${path} varies as it is the path the quantifier used when writing out the matrix market exchange file.
 Since the are frequently multiple versions of the matrix files they are usually written to separate directories.

-One design goal was to avoid making any uncessary changes to the aligner output.
+One design goal was to avoid making any uncessary changes to the quantifier output.

-The STAR aligner supports several different gene counting strategies and provides optional EM assignment of multi reads, and lastly there is a choice between raw unfiltered matrices and count matrices filtered by various various methods.
+The STAR quantifier supports several different gene counting strategies and provides optional EM assignment of multi reads, and lastly there is a choice between raw unfiltered matrices and count matrices filtered by various various methods.